starsuzi/DAR/README.md

 ```
 ### 2. Generate dense embeddings

-This step for generating dense embeddings may require a parallelizable process.
+This step is for generating dense embeddings may require a parallelizable process.

 ```bash
 sh 1_gen_emb.sh